crustio/crust-wiki/docs/memberNode.md

 ### 3.4 Config Account

-Enter the contents of the backup file into the terminal, you can follow this: copy the contents of the backup file generated when the account is created, copy it to the terminal, and enter.
+Enter the contents of the Member's backup file into the terminal, you can follow this: copy the contents of the Member's backup file generated when the account is created, copy it to the terminal, and enter.
 The backup file content setup result is shown below:

 ![pic](assets/mining/member_backup_config.png)